-Note: SQL Trace and SQL Server Profiler have been marked for deprecation since SQL Server 2012.
-SQL Server 2016 includes SQL Server Profiler and SQL Trace, but Microsoft intends to remove both tools in a future version of SQL Server.
+Note: SQL Trace and SQL Server Profiler have been marked for deprecation.
+SQL Server includes SQL Server Profiler and SQL Trace, but Microsoft intends to remove both tools in a future version of SQL Server.
 Extended Events is now the activity tracing tool recommended by Microsoft.